 How to Assess:

-- Compare key criteria like cost, durability, energy efficiency, and speed for your project.
+- Compare key factors such as cost, durability, energy efficiency, and recyclability for your project.

-- Ask: Does this material align with my sustainability objectives?
+Ask: Does this choice align with my project’s environmental and performance goals?